What is the dark web?

 As a general rule of thumb, you will not be able to access it without knowing the exact IP address of the website, and even then, the contents may be protected with a password.

-Oftentimes, these will be .onion websites that are only accessible via the Tor browser.
+Oftentimes, these will be .onion websites that are only accessible via the tor browser dark web.
 The people who post on these dark corners of the internet will never reveal their real name (and if they do, you can be absolutely sure it’s a fake or a pseudonym).

 Examples of illegal services that get traded on the dark web: